pgamer78/btt-recorder-docs/docs/menus.rst

 * Language - This will be the Target Language of the project.
 * Book - This is the book that is being translated or recorded.
-* Ccompleteness - This circle will fill with blue as the project progresses.
+* Completeness - This circle will fill with blue as the project progresses.

 In addition are two other icons on each of the project bars:

 * Information icon (gray circle with a white 'i' inside) - See further information below.
 * Microphone - Tap this icon to go directly to the recording screen.

-Information Menu
+Information Menu on the Project Bar
 -----
 Tap on the Information icon (gray circle with a white 'i' inside) for a project and a window opens with further details about the project.